![]() | ![]() |

 Guest Lecture for MA Politics of Culture in Contemporary South Asia, SOAS University of London (UK)

-BA Arts and Sciences PGTA seminars, University College London (UK)
+BA Arts and Sciences GTA seminars, University College London (UK)

 2023